todthomson/intro-to-linux-dotnetcore-docker/Step2.md

 1. Open _System Settings_ by pressing the `SUPER` (Windows) key, typing `s` and then hitting `ENTER`.
 This is how you launch applications in Ubuntu GNU/Linux i.e. it's the same as in Windows.

-2. Open the _Screen Display_ option and then select whatever resolution takes your fancy.
-I selected `1024x768` which in "retina mode 200% scale factor" will look like `2048x1536`.
+2. Open the _Screen Display_ option and then select whichever resolution takes your fancy.
+I selected `1024x768` which in "retina mode + 200% scale factor" will be `2048x1536` size-wise.

+3. Run `glxgears`.
+If the "world falls over" then shut down your VM `sudo shutdown -h now` and reconfigure your VM to deselect __enable 3D acceleration__.
+Start your VM again and re-run `glxgears` to make sure all is now well.

 ## Updating your new system